Soko

 Arlington's Appetite for Provenance

-Into that context comes Soko (Arlington), a planned butcher shop and deli that has not yet opened at time of publication.
-The address, hours, and pricing structure remain unconfirmed, which means this page will grow significantly as the project moves from planned to operational.
+Into that context comes Soko (Arlington), a Modern Japanese Omakase restaurant in Arlington, MA, priced at about $65 per person.
+The address and hours remain unconfirmed.
 What the format itself tells us, even at this early stage, is something worth thinking through: a craft butcher-deli in this part of greater Boston arrives into a specific competitive and cultural context, and understanding that context is the most useful thing a prospective visitor can do right now.

 In the butcher-deli format, sourcing is not a marketing layer placed over a product decision made for other reasons.
 It is the product decision.
 The choice of whether to work with regional farms, to specify heritage breeds, to handle whole animals, or to buy primal cuts from a single named supplier determines everything downstream: the flavour profile of the counter, the prices the operation can charge, the story the staff can credibly tell, and the degree to which the offer is replicable by a supermarket two kilometres away.
 Shops that have built sustained reputations in this format, across American cities from Brooklyn to Portland to Chicago, have done so by making sourcing commitments specific and then making those commitments visible at the counter.